avahidi/interpol/README.rst

 This is useful for example for people doing penetration testing or fuzzing.

-**Police** is a command line interface for Interpol.
+**Police** is a command-line interface for Interpol.
 It is not as powerful as embedding Interpol in your own application (which allows you to create custom interpolators and modifiers) but still very handy if you are a CLI type of person.